 Explanation: (i) The term "Group" under clause (i) refers to all the Companies, other than the subsidiaries of the reporting Company, that are under the control of the Ultimate Holding / Promoter Company and have common Promoters.
-Associates Companies will not be part of the Group.
+Associates Companies will not be part of the Group for this purpose.